chechna9/EnigmaMachine_Flutter_Desktop_app/README.md

 # EnigmmaMachine
-this is a security project wich is a desktop that simulate enigma machine using flutter
+this is a security project wich is a desktop application that simulate enigma machine using flutter